 He is also a past chair of the Pennsylvania Selection Committee for the Rhodes Scholarships, the Patriot League Athletic Conference (Division I), the National Association of Independent College and University State Executives, the Association of Independent Colleges and Universities of Pennsylvania (AICUP) and the President’s Athletic Conference (Division III).
 Additionally, Mitchell has served as a director of the National Merit Scholarship Corporation, the National Association of Independent Colleges and Universities, the Pennsylvania Humanities Council, the Pennsylvania Historical and Museum Commission, the Annapolis Group of 125 highly selective liberal arts colleges, and Geisinger Health System.

 Mitchell has written extensively and is widely quoted in the press.
-He writes weekly higher education blogs for The Huffington Post and Academe (the journal of the American Association of University Professors).
+Since 2012, he has contributed weekly higher education blogs for The Huffington Post and Academe (the journal of the American Association of University Professors).
 Mitchell is a print and online contributor to College Management and Planning, University Business Magazine, Diverse Issues in Higher Education, Business Officers Magazine, FOX News Online, and WGBH, the national public television and radio station in Boston.